 These Negro doughboys asked for the chance to fight.
 Many of them voluntarily gave up their stripes as staff sergeants and technical sergeants to get into the fighting.
 They are fighting as platoons under white officers who have had combat experience.

-The army has moved cautiously in breaking its long established tradition of keeping white and Negro units separated, and the Negro rifle platoons are being fed into divisions 1ST TEST BY FIRE gradually, with one platoon to each regiment now in action.
+The army has moved cautiously in

+I breaking its long established tradition of keeping white and Negro units separated, and the Negro rifle platoons are being fed into divisions

-When the Negro platoons arrived recently at one veteran division's location, each member got a personal letter from the commanding general along with the divisional shoulder patches.
-They then were THE RHINE, March 21 (42,--Negro infantry men who left their jobs in rear echelons and volunteered for
+When the Negro platoons arrived recently at one veteran division's location, each member got a personal letter from the commanding WITH U. S. IST ARMY EAST OF should along with the divisional THE RHINE, March 21 (42,-Negro Infantry men who left their jobs in rear echelons and volunteered for commanders.
+This is the identical combat duty are fighting on the 1st welcome given to all white reën-

-As yet the army has set up no retoons.
-When their fighting strength The army is keeping close check is reduced to such a level that they
+As yet the army has set up no rebeen used in combat on the western placement pool for the Negro platoons.
+When their fighting strength The army is keeping close check is reduced to such a level that they on the Negro platoons, since this is are unable to function as units,